JustinSDK/dotSCAD/docs/lib-path_scaling_sections.md

 # path_scaling_sections

-Given a edge path with the first point [x, 0, 0] or [0, y, 0] at the outline of a shape.
-This function use the path to calculate scaling factors and returns all scaled sections.
-Combined with the `polysections` module, you can create a extrusion with the path as an edge.
+Given an edge path with the first point at the outline of a shape.
+This function uses the path to calculate scaling factors and returns all scaled sections.
+Combined with the `polysections` module, you can create an extrusion with the path as an edge.

+In order to control scaling factors easily, I suggest using `[x, 0, 0]` as the first point and keeping y = 0 while building the edge path.

+ You can use any point as the first point of the edge path.
+Just remember that your edge path radiates from the origin.

 **Since:** 1.2.